 Original London Cast, 1961 (HMV/Angel) (4 / 5) The first London production of The Sound Of Music opened in May of 1961, a year and a half after the show premiered on Broadway.
 By that time, Oscar Hammerstein had died, and the show had attained a growing respect from critics, some of whom were skeptical when it first opened in New York in 1959.
 Also, the title of the show had gained international fame, so major stars weren’t needed to launch this West End production.
 On the recording, we hear Jean Bayless as Maria, Constance Shacklock as the Mother Abbess, and Roger Dann as Captain Von Trapp.
 Eunice Gayson and Harold Kasket are Elsa and Max, and their performances are very appealing and appropriate.
 Although none of this quintet are thought of as major stars, they all make lovely sounding music — and the emphasis here is on the music.
 By 1961, practically the whole world had come to agree on the excellence of Richard Rodgers’ score for this show, and here it’s treated with the utmost respect and care.
 Compared to the 1959 original and the later 1965 motion picture soundtrack, the album has more of a classical sound to it, with some slower tempos.
 Bayless has a lovely, strong, legit soprano voice, and her interpretation of Maria is warm and compelling.
 Shacklock also has a fine operatic instrument; her performance of “Climb Every Mountain” is quite grand, even a bit Wagnerian.
 Overall, this recording of The Sound Of Music isn’t at the top of the list, but it’s very enjoyable in its own right. — G.A.

 Film Soundtrack, 1965 (RCA) (5 / 5) One of the principal reasons for the enduring appeal of the hugely successful Sound of Music film and soundtrack album is the fresh approach given to the material.
 Julie Andrews brings wit, spirit, and buoyancy to the role of Maria.
-Perfectly sung and brilliantly acted, Andrews’ great performance is also notable for her clear but unaffected diction; she knows exactly which lines to sing, which ones to exclaim.
+Perfectly sung and brilliantly acted, Andrews’ great performance is also notable for her clear but unaffected diction, and she knows exactly which lines to sing, which ones to exclaim.
 The songs of the Captain and the Mother Abbess are very well sung by Bill Lee and Margery McKay, respectively, dubbing for Christopher Plummer and Peggy Wood.
 McKay’s rendition of “Climb Every Mountain” is notably stirring.
 Charmian Carr does her own singing as Liesl; she’s charming in “Sixteen Going on Seventeen” with Dan Truhitte as Rolf, and in all of her tracks with the children.
-Since the two songs song by Elsa and Max in the show score, “How Can Love Survive?” and “No Way to Stop It,” are not included in the film, neither Eleanor Parker nor Richard Haydn (nor any vocal doubles for them who might have been employed) are heard on the soundtrack album.
+Since the two songs allotted to Elsa and Max in the show score, “How Can Love Survive?” and “No Way to Stop It,” are not included in the film, neither Eleanor Parker nor Richard Haydn (nor any vocal doubles for them who might have been employed) are heard on the soundtrack album.
 The arrangements and orchestrations of the film’s music overall are bright, uplifting, and thoroughly delightful from beginning to end. — G.A.